 Of course, indulge in your favourite drinks but if you do want to remember the night and feel human the next morning, drink in moderation.
-Keep track of what you consume and try to alternate alcoholic and non-alcoholic drinks.
+Keep track of what you consume and try to alternate between alcoholic and non-alcoholic drinks.

 2. Put comfort first.

 If you are at an event, then chances are, you will be on your feet pretty much the entire time.
-Don’t be one of those ladies who has their shoes swinging from their hands by the end of the night!
+Don’t be one of those ladies who have their shoes swinging from their hands by the end of the night!